aplz/aplz.github.io/index.md

 My main passion is in NLP, especially for the German language.
 I am also interested in information retrieval (IR) and sometimes I build recommender systems.

 ### Talks
+* I talked about NLP for medical data with focus on German data and medical controlling at the [ML Conference (online)](https://mlconference.ai/machine-learning-principles/natural-language-processing-for-medical-data/).
+[Here are the slides](https://www.slideshare.net/AnjaPilz/natural-language-processing-for-medical-data), heavily [damedic](https://www.damedic.ai/en/) branded ;-)
 * I gave a talk about entity linking for biomedical data at the [Hamburg Data Science Meetup](https://www.meetup.com/de-DE/Hamburg-Data-Science-Meetup/), Hamburgs largest data event.
 [Here are the slides](https://www2.slideshare.net/AnjaPilz/biomedical-entity-linking-introduction-approaches-challenges).
 * I was invited to give a talk at my alma mater [Hochschule Koblenz](https://www.hs-koblenz.de/rac/index/) to tell the students (all aspiring data scientists, I hope) a bit about the life of a data scientist and my career path in general.
 As this was a bit informal, I chose the humorous avenue, so bear with me.
 [Here are the slides](https://www.slideshare.net/AnjaPilz/a-career-path-in-data-science) (in German).
 * I have a thing for tested code.
 In an "automated-vs-print-statement" sense.
 [Here are some motivational slides](https://www.slideshare.net/AnjaPilz/a-case-for-automated-tests) that unfortunately do not seem to get old.